Jardiance: The First Drug Shown to Help People with All Types of Heart Failure

 By Arvind Sommi

 People with type 2 diabetes are 2-4 times more likely to experience heart failure, one of the most common diabetes complications.
-Heart failure occurs when your heart is not able to pump enough blood to the rest of your body and can refer to either the right- or left-sided heart failure.
-Left-sided heart failure is more common and consists of both reduced and preserved ejection fraction:
+Heart failure occurs when your heart is not able to pump enough blood to the rest of your body and can refer to either right- or left-sided heart failure.
+Left-sided heart failure is more common and consists of both reduced and preserved ejection fractions:

 While some diabetes medications have been shown to reduce your risk of developing HFrEF, the EMPEROR-Preserved trial is the first trial that was successful in showing positive benefits for both types of left-sided heart failure.
 Other trials, such as the DELIVER trial (investigating the effects of Farxiga on HFpEF) are underway to see if other SGLT-2 inhibitors can also protect against this condition.

 Results from the EMPEROR-Preserved trial, which included 5,988 participants with HFpEF both with and without type 2 diabetes, showed a reduced risk for hospitalization or cardiovascular death due to HFpEF.
-Specifically, Jardiance reduced the risk for hospitalization by 29%.
-Jardiance was also shown to reduce the total number of hospitalizations due to heart failure, and it extended the time to a person’s first hospitalization compared to the placebo.
+Specifically, Jardiance reduced the risk of hospitalization by 29%.

 Earlier in 2021, the EMPEROR-Reduced trial, which included 3,730 people, both with and without type 2 diabetes, showed that Jardiance reduced the risk of heart failure by 25% compared to those receiving a placebo.
 The trial also showed that Jardiance reduced the risk of first and recurrent hospitalization for heart failure by 30% compared to the placebo.
-Read our article SGLT-2 Inhibitor Jardiance Helps Those Living with Heart Failure to learn more.

 To learn more about heart failure and how it could impact you, check out diaTribe’s two-part series on the topic: